StarlangSoftware/Util-Php/README.md

 	git clone <your-fork-git-link>

-A directory called DataStructure will be created.
+A directory called Util will be created.
 Or you can use below link for exploring the code:

 	git clone https://github.com/starlangsoftware/Util-Php.git